Directions to LRC

 In May 1935, the first meeting was held in the town of Leyden and was attended by area residents for the purpose of organizing the

 Leyden Rifle Club.
-The attendees adopted By-laws for the new Club (as outlined and recommended by the NRA); there were
+The attendees adopted By-laws for a new rifle club (as outlined and recommended by the NRA); 10 By-laws

 At the first meeting in1935, the founding elected officers of the LRC were: